gotthardp/lorawan-server/README.md

 ### Public References

-The server was mentioned by the following blogs and articles:
+The server is used (both commercially and non-commercially) by various companies and institutions.
+It was mentioned by the following blogs and articles:
  * [Three reasons for creating an Open Source LoRaWan server](http://research.konicaminolta.eu/three-reasons-for-creating-an-open-source-lorawan-server)
  * [LoraWAN server running on OpenWrt/LEDE](http://www.matchx.io/developers/forum/box/3-lorawan-server-running-on-openwrt-lede#3)

+Please let me know if you use the lorawan-server and want to be listed here.

 ## Copyright and Licensing